nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `<span class="answer">---</span>` for a horizontal line or box where any amount of text or numbers are meant to be inserted.
 Multiple lines in succession must be represented by a single `<span class="answer">---</span>` unless other instructions are given by the Ordering Agency.
 - `<span class="answer_1">-</span>` for a single space where only one character is meant to be inserted, typically a missing letter in a word or similar.
 If there are two missing letters in a word, there must be two `<span class="answer_1">-</span>` elements, without space between them.
 - `<span class="box">---</span>` for check boxes.

-### 4.4 Thematic Breaks in the Text Flow

-In circumstances where depth of structure is not amenable to structural markup using `<section>` elements, Suppliers are required to use the `<hr>` element to provide distinguishable paragraph-level thematic breaks in one of the following two ways:

-- `<hr class="emptyline">` indicates thematic breaks represented by a vertical space between paragraphs.
-- `<hr class="separator">` indicates thematic breaks represented by a visual marker such as an asterisk, horizontal rule or any other type of graphical symbol.
-The visual marker must not be rendered as content.

 ## 5 Appendix
 ### 5.1 External Resources